-In January 2023, the Company completed the acquisition of Tama Paperboard, LLC ("Tama"), a CRB mill located in Tama, Iowa, from Greif Packaging LLC for approximately \$100 million.
+• In January 2023, the Company completed the acquisition of Tama Paperboard, LLC ("Tama"), a CRB mill located in Tama, Iowa, from Greif Packaging LLC for approximately \$100 million.
 It is reported within the Paperboard Mills reportable segment.
 Subsequently, in the second quarter of 2023, the Company closed this facility.

-- During the second quarter of 2023, the Company announced the closure of three folding carton plants by the end of 2023.
-Production from these plants will be consolidated into other carton plants. - In March 2022, the Company announced its decision to close the Norwalk, Ohio packaging facility and closed the facility in September 2022. - In May 2022, the Company committed to sell its two packaging facilities in Russia and classified the facilities as held for sale resulting in cumulative impairment charges of \$103 million in 2022 and 2023, including \$12 million of goodwill impairment. - In May 2022, the Company closed the Battle Creek, MI CRB mill.
+- During the second quarter of 2023, the Company announced the closure of three packaging facilities by the end of 2023.
+Production from these facilities will be consolidated into other carton plants. - On September 8, 2023, the Company completed the acquisition of Bell Incorporated ("Bell"), adding three packaging facilities in Sioux Falls, South Dakota and Groveport, Ohio for \$264 million.
+Bell is reported within the Americas Paperboard Packaging reportable segment. - During the third quarter of 2023, the Company announced its decision to permanently decommission the K3 CRB machine in Kalamazoo, Michigan as part of its CRB network optimization plan that the Company initiated in 2019. - During the third quarter of 2023, the Company decided to discontinue the project in Texarkana to modify an existing paper machine to add swing capacity between SBS and CUK in order to focus growth investments in the strategic expansion of coated recycled paperboard capacity. - In May 2022, the Company committed to sell its two packaging facilities in Russia and classified the facilities as held for sale resulting in cumulative impairment charges of \$105 million in 2022 and 2023, including \$12 million of goodwill impairment. - In May 2022, the Company closed the Battle Creek, MI CRB mill. - In September 2022, the Company closed its Norwalk, Ohio packaging facility, which it had announced to close in March 2022.